Services

 Library services for people with disabilities include research help, accessible formats of library materials, quiet study spaces, and book pickup and delivery.

 The library allows you to borrow books, music scores, educational kits, CDs and much more.
 Learn about how these items can be delivered to you, how to pick up items, and how to return them.
-Also, learn about policies about loan times and fines.
+Also, learn about policies, loan times and fines.

 Services to support faculty and graduate student teaching, including student research skills instruction, copyright, video booking, and open education resources.

-The library offers a variety of technologies to assist the research process, and to make the best use of Library resources.
-Laurier community members will find wireless internet access, computer workstations, and printer/scanner/photocopier machines at all locations.
-The Waterloo Library also provides access to media viewing stations, microform viewers and scanners, and other specialized scanning equipment.
+All library locations provide wireless internet access, computer workstations, and printer/scanner/photocopies.
+The Waterloo Library also provides media viewing stations, microform viewers and scanners, and other specialized scanning equipment.